 By: Sharon Aron Baron

 A date has been set for the special recall election in Tamarac.
-Circuit Court Judge Weinstein released a signed order specifying October 15, which would be between 30-60 days required by Florida Statute.
+Circuit Court Judge Weinstein released a signed order specifying October 15, between 30-60 days required by Florida Statute.

 If Atkins-Grad resigns before the recall election, the election will be canceled.
 The election will be held like any other municipal election, and residents in District Two can vote either by absentee ballot or at the polls.

-The City Clerk announced last week that volunteers that were part of the recall effort were successful in obtaining enough signatures during two rounds of the recall process.
-During the final round in which 15 percent of District Two of Tamarac’s signatures were needed, they achieved 2,296 signatures, which were 421 more than the 1,875 required.
+The City Clerk announced last week that volunteers who were part of the recall effort successfully obtained enough signatures during two rounds of the recall process.
+During the final round in which 15 percent of District Two of Tamarac’s signatures were needed, they achieved 2,296 signatures, 421 more than the 1,875 required.

-Atkins-Grad was absent from the City Commission Meeting this morning where city attorney Sam Goren made the announcement.
+Atkins-Grad was absent from the City Commission Meeting this morning, where city attorney Sam Goren announced.

 Order for the Special Recall Election of Patricia Atkins-Grad